Frederick Stocken: Compositions

+Stocken has also written organ works and sacred choral compositions.
+Commissioners include Chichester Cathedral, The Southern Cathedrals Festival and The Worshipful Company of Musicians.

 Background

 Stocken's father was British; his mother was a Jewish refugee from Nazi Germany.

 Stocken was a chorister of Southwell Minster, a pupil at Chetham's School of Music in Manchester, and Organ Scholar of St Catharine's College, Cambridge.
 He also studied the organ with Peter Hurford, passing ARCO with five prizes, and FRCO with three prizes.
 His doctorate is from the University of Manchester for research on nineteenth-century harmonic theory relating to the music of Anton Bruckner.
 Howard Ferguson and Margaret Hubicki were compositional mentors in the early years of his career.

-Alongside composing, Stocken is Organist of St George's Cathedral, Southwark, a concert organist, and teaches at the Royal Academy of Music and for the Royal College of Organists.
+Alongside composing, Stocken is an organist and was Organist of St George's Cathedral, Southwark for a decade.
+He teaches organ at the Royal Academy of Music Junior Academy, having also taught supporting studies in the organ department of the Senior Academy, and for the Royal College of Organists.
 He is the author, with Anne Marsden Thomas, of The New Oxford Organ Method (Oxford University Press, 2020), amongst other books.